 What Does President Obama Want Us to Understand About ObamaCare?

 President Obama explains that most of the 85% of Americans with health insurance are already experiencing the bulk of what the program has to offer and have been for the past 3 years.
 The individual mandate, employer mandate and health insurance marketplace will almost exclusively affect the percentage of uninsured Americans or those who don't like their insurance.

 What Else Does ObamaCare Do?

-Now that we know what ObamaCare is, it's time to find out what the new Health Care Reform Bill does beyond the key aspects of the law explained above.
+Now that we know what ObamaCare is, it's time to find out what else health care reform under the Affordable Care Act does beyond the key aspects of the law explained above.
 Here are some other important aspects of the law:

 ObamaCare improves the quality of care that Americans receive by providing better preventative and wellness services and raising the standards of basic health care coverage.